-Going abroad is a real treat but if you plan on keeping it local and exploring the beautiful places we have here at home, you'll want to know the best UK holidays to experience at least once.
+Going abroad is a real treat, but if you plan on keeping it local and exploring the beautiful places we have here at home, you'll want to know the best UK holidays to experience at least once.

-Providing you with quaint villages, sublime countryside and dramatic mountains, not to mention beautiful cities beyond London and Edinburgh, the best UK holiday destinations leave you with memories you won't make anywhere else in the world.
+Providing you with quaint villages, sublime countryside and dramatic mountains, not to mention culture-rich cities beyond London and Edinburgh, the best UK holiday destinations leave you with memories you won't make anywhere else in the world.